Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 • Use clear thresholds for hiring and reinvestment so you scale with control.

 Book a CFO consult with Bennett Financials and we’ll map your cash cadence, margin levers, and 2026 growth plan into a simple operating rhythm you can run every month.
+If you’re considering outside expertise, compare fractional CFO companies to find the best fit for your business needs.

 FAQ for Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026